-The Pearl Harbor Aviation Museum is important because it is the place where bombs first fell in the December 7, 1941 attack on Pearl Harbor that launched American into World War II.
+The Pearl Harbor Aviation Museum Hawaii is important because it is the place where bombs first fell in the December 7, 1941 attack on Pearl Harbor that launched America into World War II.

 Among all the historically significant museums and monuments at Pearl Harbor, this Museum is the only one that was the site of an active battlefield – only here did an outnumbered force rise up in defense of Pearl Harbor.

 And this site bears these scars to this day.
 Strafing marks on the tarmac and bullet holes in their hangar windows speak to the horror of the day.
-It’s offset only be the incredible displays and exhibits that showcase the innovation, hope and resiliency of the American people and her allies in the war years.
+It’s offset only by the incredible displays and exhibits that showcase the innovation, hope, and resiliency of the American people and their allies in the war years.